A priori and a posteriori error estimates of a $\mathcal C^0$-in-time method for the wave equation in second order formulation: Conclusions

 \section{Conclusions}

 For a $\mathcal C^0$-in-time discretization of the wave equation in second order formulation \begin{itemize} \item we derived a priori estimates for the fully-discrete method, which are explicit in the spatial mesh size, the time steps, and the polynomial degree distributions in space and time (the errors were measured in $L^\infty$-type norms in time); \item we derived fully explicit, reliable a posteriori estimates for the $L^\infty(L^2)$ error in terms of a novel error estimator, which involves jumps of the time derivatives and the spatial Laplacian at the time nodes. \end{itemize} A campaign of numerical experiments revealed that \begin{itemize} \item for sufficiently smooth solutions, the order of convergence under uniform refinements is optimal also for $L^2$-type errors in time; \item the proposed error estimator is efficient under time step refinements and may be inefficient under $\p$-refinements in time. \end{itemize} More recently~\cite{Dong-Georgoulis-Mascotto-Wang:2025}, we analyzed and assessed the performance of a fully discrete scheme for the wave equation in 2nd order formulation with dynamic mesh change.
-Crucial open questions remain the proof of a localized lower bound for the error estimator in~\eqref{error-estimator}, which, to the best of our knowledge, has been an open problem for at least the last two decades.
+A crucial question remains the proof of a localized lower bound for the error estimator in~\eqref{error-estimator}, which, to the best of our knowledge, has been an open problem for at least the last two decades for the error measures considered in this work; lower bounds have recently been established at least for other choices of norm, cf., e.g., \cite{ChaumontFrelet:2023, ChaumontFrelet-Ern:2025}.
 Another challenge is the proof of convergence and optimality of an adaptive algorithm driven by that error estimator; recent results in~\cite{Feischl:2022, Feischl-Niederkofer:2025} show that this can be accomplished for parabolic problems without mesh change in the energy norm, while no similar results are currently available for the wave equation.

 \paragraph{Acknowledgements.} ZD has been partially funded by the French National Research Agency (ANR, STEERS, project number ANR-24-CE56-0127-01).
 LM has been partially funded by the European Union (ERC, NEMESIS, project number 101115663); views and opinions expressed are however those of the author only and do not necessarily reflect those of the EU or the ERC Executive Agency.
 LM has been partially funded by MUR (PRIN2022 research grant n.
 202292JW3F).
 LM is also member of the Gruppo Nazionale Calcolo Scientifico-Istituto Nazionale di Alta Matematica (GNCS-INdAM).